 - Search – DXPs support high-quality search on the front end as well as internally while offering ‘federated’ search results, i.e., those consolidated from various data repositories.

-- Analytics – DXPs move from just delivering analytics to actually acting on them to support personalization and experience optimisation - for example, customer journey mapping and A/B testing.
+- Analytics – DXPs move from just delivering analytics to actually acting on them to support personalization and experience optimization - for example, customer journey mapping and A/B testing.

 - Forms – DXPs allows you to utilize form data across a business, improving customer service and digitally transforming an organization.

 CMS vs DXP: what’s the difference?

 DXPs are often seen as an evolution from the CMS – offering the same core publishing capabilities but then enhancing an organization’s ability to interact with its users.
 Over time, DXPs have significantly differed from CMSs following the adoption of three major guiding principles.

 Microservices architecture involves an organizational and architectural approach to software development where individual services communicate across well-defined APIs and are managed by self-contained teams.
 This promotes greater flexibility (where services can be removed or added), faster rollout to market, and makes it easier to scale the development of applications.

 In other words, there is less volatility in software development through DXPs due to the use of microservices.
 This contrasts with the famously siloed nature of CMSs within organizations, leading to risks such as unintentional insider threats/data breaches and sclerotic or chaotic decision-making.

 DXPs have moved the market where businesses can now opt for plug-and-play business capabilities rather than limiting themselves to an all-in-one platform.

 The functions of a DXP – from asset management and data storage through to analytics and automation – can operate as separate ‘packaged business capabilities’ (PBC).
 Yes, another acronym.